InformaticsMatters/ansible-bastion/README.md

     $ pip install -r requirements.txt
     $ ansible-playbook site.yaml --extra-vars "@parameters"

-The playbook creates and installs a dedicated SSH key-pair for the cloud provider.
+The playbook creates and installs a dedicated SSH key-pair that it generates for the cloud provider.
 Its name is based on the `instance_base_name` you use.
 The key is typically called `id_rsa_<instance_base_name>` and will be written to your local SSH directory.
-For convenience the playbook ends with a message that provides you with the SSH command you need to run to connect to the new bastion instance.
-It'll be something like: -
+For convenience the playbook ends by writing a `connect.sh` script in the project root that you can use to connect to the new bastion instance.
+To connect you simply have to run: -

-    $ ssh -i ~/.ssh/id_rsa_graph abc12345@192.168.0.1
+    $ ./connect.sh

 When you login to the bastion you'll be placed into a Python 3 virtual environment suitable for running our other playbooks.

-A copy of the generated key-pair is also installed on the bastion for use there.
+A copy of the private and public keys of the generated key-pair are also installed in the bastion's `~/.ssh` directory for use there.

 To destroy the bastion, from your local workstation, run: -